dot-iris/dot-iris.github.io/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+# layout: home
+---
 This is the homepage for the **DOT-Iris** project.
 We extend the formal foundations of the Scala programming language, that is, the DOT calculus, using step-indexed logical relations and the Iris framework.